 Lesson #1: Collect emails, even before your product launches

-Before you launch your product make sure you create a landing page where you can collect email addresses, as it is never too early to start your customer acquisition efforts.
+Before you launch your product, make sure you create a landing page where you can collect email addresses as it is never too early to start your customer acquisition efforts.
 You can easily do this through LaunchRock.

-Once you setup your landing page, make sure you follow up with your potential customers on a regular basis.
+Once you set up your landing page, make sure you follow up with your potential customers on a regular basis.
 You can keep them up to date with the progress of your product, educate them, and notify them about your launch.

 Lesson #2: It’s never too early to get press

-The one thing I did right with most of my launches is that we got press before the product had even launched.
+The one thing we did right with most of my launches is that we got press before the product had even launched.
 We did this with Crazy Egg and KISSmetrics, but we didn’t do this with Fruitcast, KISSinsight or Product Planner.

-Lesson #3: There’s nothing wrong with a beta
+Lesson #3: There’s nothing wrong with beta

 I know a lot of people look down on the word “beta”, but I don’t see anything wrong with it.
-If you let the right people into your beta you can get some really passionate users who will continually evangelize your product throughout its’ existence.
+If you let the right people into your beta, you can get some really passionate users who will continually evangelize your product throughout its existence.

 If you are looking for a price testing survey, check out Qualaroo.

-Lesson #5: You’ll always have competitors…
+Lesson #5: You’ll always have competitors

 Lesson #6: Have clear messaging